DoctorBuBBle/website/src/pages/index.md

       # HEUFT SYSTEMTECHNIK GMBH

       [HEUFT SYSTEMTECHNIK GmbH](https://www.heuft.com) is a global company in the field of control and inspection technology for the beverage, food and pharmaceutical industries.
-Its devices ensure that dangers such as foreign objects are identified during the filling process and that faulty containers are safely rejected so that only flawless products reach the market.
+Its devices ensure that dangers such as impurities are identified during the filling process and that faulty containers are safely rejected so that only flawless products reach the market.
 HEUFT works towards this goal of consumer safety with over 1,200 employees at 19 locations worldwide.

       <br/>